nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add exam` <br>
-  Add a floating task named "exam" into task list.
+   Add a floating task named "exam" to the task list.
 * `add exam p/1` <br>
-  Add a priority 1 floating task named "exam" into task list.
+   Add a priority 1 floating task named "exam" to the task list.
 * `add exam p/1 d/SR1` <br>
-  Add a priority 1 floating task named "exam" with description "SR1" into task list.
+   Add a priority 1 floating task named "exam" with description "SR1" to the task list.
 * `add exam p/1 d/SR1 t/CS2010`<br>
-  Add a priority 1 floating task named "exam" with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 floating task named "exam" with description "SR1" and tag "CS2010" to the task list.

 #### Adding a pending task
 ##### Adding a pending task with START DATE & TIME only